Skip to main content

 • First, you can contact the agency who will be receiving your gift directly and ask them if you can drop it off.
 We ask that you do not “show up” at the agencies without calling first as many of them work with populations that have increased risk of illness from COVID-19 and the Flu, and we want to minimize their exposure as much as possible.

-• The other option is for you to drop the gifts off at the Office of Leadership and Community Engagement (Russell Union Suite 1056 on the Statesboro Campus; Student Union Suite D234 on the Armstrong Campus).
-Please email Emily (etanner@georgiasouthern.edu) if you plan on dropping off your gifts, so we can anticipate their delivery.
+• The other option is for you to drop the gifts off at the Office of Leadership and Community Engagement (Forest Drive Building on the Statesboro Campus; Student Union Suite D234 on the Armstrong Campus).
+Please email leader@georgiasouthern.edu if you plan on dropping off your gifts, so we can anticipate their delivery.

 • How can I contribute funds for unclaimed tags?